tobimori/paywallr/README.md

 ### Saarbrücker Zeitung

 The Saarbrücker Zeitung saves the complete article and replaces it afterwards.

-This unlock mechanism is buggy, but the script providing the paywall mechanisms are blocked in the famous ad blocker uBlock Origin anyways.
+Their paywall script is pretty bad and blocked by all common adblockers.

 ### NahverkehrHAMBURG